moinkhan-in/PreferenceSpider/README.md

 # PreferenceSpider
-Bind android shared preference values to varable.
+Bind android shared preference values to field.
+Read/Write operations of sharedpreferences are done using the only annotation.

 Field binding with shared preferences of Android which uses annotation processing to generate boilerplate code for you.

  * Eliminate creating of preference class by using `@Preference` on fields.
- * Eliminate resource lookups by using resource annotations on fields.
+ * Eliminate boilerplate code to read/write the preference code.
+ * Apply formating directly on preference.

 ```java
 class ExampleActivity extends Activity {